-[Past]

 Luxury Travel Hacks By #ljojlo – Hurulu Eco Park Safari & Adventure

 Ba Ba came and went but finally returned with equipment to fix the jeep.
 After being stranded for at least an hour we were on the move and looking forward to going home at this point.
 After hitting the open road Ba Ba took us on another detour because quote unquote ‘I want to take you closer to the elephants’.
 We entered a local dump and wow the smell was overwhelming but my god there were elephants…..everywhere.
-It was an incredible!
-Following this we saw elephants on the side of the road also.
+It was an incredible but also sad to see elephants rummaging through the trash!
+Following this we saw elephants on the side of the road, which was way better than in the trash.
 Apparently we didn’t even need to go to the Eco Park but to be frank that was certainly an experience in itself and I am glad we did.

 Our best tip/trick for travelling in Sri Lanka: